-The Library’s collection includes 305,000 print volumes, 555,000 microforms, and 8,258 current electronic and print serials subscriptions.
-Collection strengths are in the humanities and social sciences with more modest holdings in the sciences.
-Book acquisition primarily supports current course and qualifying exam requirements.
+The Graduate Center Library’s collection includes about 487,000 book and periodical titles, about 175,000 of which are in electronic format.
+Collections are strongest in the humanities and social sciences.
+Book acquisition primarily supports GC course offerings and qualifying exam required reading.

 Digital Murray Hill Explore New York City’s Murray Hill neighborhood through past and present images.

 The Opening of the Erie Canal An online exhibit in collaboration with the Seymour B. Durst Old York Library.

 Remember Me to Herald Square: Thirty-fourth Street from River to River.
 Images and descriptions of 34th street past and present.

 Activist Women’s Activist Voices Archive, 1995 – 2000 is an Oral History Project and Archival project committed to documenting the voices of activist women in community-based New York City organizations.

 Deiro Finding Aid is an archival collection of materials related to the professional and personal lives of Guido Deiro (1886-1950), Pietro Deiro Sr. (1888-1954) and Pietro “Lee” Deiro Jr. (1913-1999).

 Graduate School & University Center Archives Reports, correspondence, pamphlets, books, periodicals, and other materials documenting Graduate Center history.

 The Graduate Center Library hosts a small, searchable LP Collection on the Library 2nd floor.